polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/08 - Changing your tree.md

 You should now have a basic understanding of all four *"CRUD operations"* for lambda objects.
 You can now dynamically create and change lambda objects as you see fit.
-However, as we started out this chapter with, no other programming languages contains any similar constructs as to what we have seen in this chapter.
+However, as we started out this chapter with, no other programming languages contains any similar constructs.
 Hence, the largest problem you're now faced with, is creating a mental model for understanding this unique idea.
-Yet again, an old video, but illustrating the concepts we covered pretty thoroughly anyways.
+Yet again, an old video, but illustrating the concepts we covered in this chapter fairly thoroughly.

 https://www.youtube.com/watch?v=w7A4TcWHolk